2.6. Terms of reference and technical specifications

 The general structure of terms of reference for services reflects the principles of project cycle management.
 The aim is to ensure that all issues are covered systematically and that key factors related to clarity of objectives and sustainability are thoroughly examined.
 Annex B8 contains skeleton Terms of Reference which show the minimum details to be provided within each of these section headings.

 For fee-based service contracts, the sections in the terms of reference include the allocated budget headings.
 They consist of the fees, which are the only part of the budget that is subject to competition (except if a component with global price is planned, which is also subject to competition).
 The services are provided on the basis of a fixed daily fee rate for the days the experts work under the contract.
 The budget also contains a fixed provision for incidental expenditure which covers all current expenses incurred by the contractor which are not included in the fees.
 The section on incidental expenditure must specify the type of expenditure which can be included in the expenditure verification of the contract.
 The terms of reference also make provision for expenditure verification.
 The budgets for incidental expenditure and expenditure verification are fixed by the contracting authority.
 They must meet the requirements of the terms of reference and must be carefully estimated.
-Unless exceptionally specified in the terms of reference, the use of the allocated provision for incidental expenditures does not require a prior approval by the contracting authority.
+Unless exceptionally specified in the terms of reference, the use of the allocated provision for incidental expenditures does not require a prior authorisation by the contracting authority.

 The terms of reference and the technical specifications may not be disclosed to any third party and must be kept confidential until they are made available to the tenderers simultaneously as part of the procedure.